rleslie1015/skses-be/README.md

 # Node back end for my personal vision board app
-**This is a personal side project to practice my node/express skills.**
+**This is a personal side project to practice my node/express skills.
+It includes my notes on Node.js and Express.**

 To write a simple web server with Node.js
 1. Use Node `HTTP` module to abstract away complex network related operations